 Whether to get a cochlear implant is a big decision.
 It is an even greater responsibility when you are making the decision for your child.
-Since 2003, the cochlear implant program at Children's of Mississippi and Batson Children's Hospital has helped hearing-impaired children throughout the Southeast to improve their sound awareness and communication.
+Since 2003, the cochlear implant program at Children's of Mississippi has helped hearing-impaired children throughout the Southeast to improve their sound awareness and communication.

 Providing the only comprehensive pediatric cochlear implant program in the state, our center offers infants and children with severe to profound hearing loss the option of long-term hearing and oral communication.
 Our team includes an auditory/oral speech/language pathologist, education specialist, pediatric audiologists and ear surgeon, all with the goal of helping children hear.
 Children referred to our center undergo an interdisciplinary evaluation to determine their candidacy for cochlear implantation.
 The information obtained from this evaluation helps the team and the parents make the best decision for the child.
 Of course, if the child is old enough, he or she is an important part of the decision making process.

 The cochlear implant, commonly called a "bionic ear," has two main parts: an external sound processor and an internal electrode array.
 The microphone, sound processor and coil are located in an external, removable headpiece commonly worn on the ear.
 The external sound processor transmits the information via radio frequency signals to the internal coil surgically implanted beneath the skin.
 The internal coil then relays the signal to the electrodes placed in the cochlea.
 Rather than a hearing aid, which amplifies sound and uses the child’s residual hearing, the implant uses electrical stimulation to directly stimulate the auditory nerve inside the cochlea, or inner ear.